Databus Logo

 Configurable SLAs Per Category

-• SLA dashboard: The Principal sees a live view of all open grievances, their deadlines, and whether any are at risk of breach
+• Live SLA view: the Principal sees open cases, their deadlines, and which are at risk

 📈

-No grievance can be indefinitely ignored.
-Each escalation level has its own response window — and breaching it moves the case upward automatically.
+No case can sit indefinitely.
+Each level has its own window, and missing it moves the case up automatically.

 L1